 Construction.
 The process of building, altering, repairing, improving, or demolishing any structure or building, or other public improvements of any kind to any Real Property including roadways, utilities, and facility site work.
-Electrical projects is not considered Construction.

 Construction Manager at Risk.
 A managing general contractor who is Procured to provide advice on various design and Construction alternatives and scheduling during the design phase of a public Construction project, and then takes on the financial obligation for Construction of the project for a Guaranteed Maximum Price.